Chapter 4. Running APIcast on Red Hat OpenShift

 Use the value specified in

 OPENSHIFT-SERVER-IPif you started OpenShift cluster on a remote server.

-You should see the login screen:Note
+You will see the login screen for OpenShift.Note

-You will see a list of projects, including the "gateway" project you created from the command line above.
+You will see a list of projects, including the gateway project you created from the command line above.

 If you do not see your gateway project, you probably created it with a different user and will need to assign the policy role to to this user.